ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

     Start adopting a testing strategy as soon as possible in the project lifetime.
     In the extremely likely case of a legacy project, you must be aware that some bits will be extremely difficult to test.
     This is where practicing in isolation first (step 1.) will save you on more than a couple of occasions.
+    Find the separations inside the codebase where testing is possible in isolation, move it apart from the rest of the junk.
+    Test the newly produced code.
     :::

 1. The things you will try to test at first will probably be too large, and the scope poorly defined.